Previous Releases

 Note

-When using the Helm Charts to install the Utility, all Utility DARS will be automatically installed.
+When using the Helm Charts to install the Utility, all Utility DARs will be automatically installed.
 You no longer need to upload DARs manually.

 0.7.8